7 January 2010

 Natural England has a regulatory role in species re-introductions in England.
 We are responsible for licensing the taking of protected species from the wild for release elsewhere, consenting the collection of donor stock and releases on SSSIs, and, for certain listed species, licensing the release of animals into the wild.

 International (IUCN) guidelines on re-introductions provide a comprehensive and widely respected basis for assessing the appropriateness of projects, and for informing their development and implementation.
 Whilst they are not legally binding, they are followed by all statutory agencies and most conservation NGOs in Britain.
 Natural England follows these guidelines in the planning and implementation of projects and uses them to help assess licence applications to release animals into the wild.
-Further information on the IUCN guidelines is available at: www.lcie.org/Docs/LCIE%20IUCN/IUCN%20Reintroduction%20guidelines.pdf
+See the IUCN re-introduction guidelines.

 In the last twenty years, six animals which had previously become extinct in England have been re-introduced: the red kite, corncrake, pool frog, large blue butterfly (all projects in which Natural England and its predecessors have been involved in), the osprey and great bustard.
 A number of other animal species (some birds and mammals but mostly invertebrates) which have become locally extinct have been re-introduced in order to help sustain England’s existing populations.
 These local re-introductions are listed below.